These Are The COVID-19 Vaccine Hubs In Central Texas. You Might Not Get An Appointment Soon, Though.

 Hill Country Memorial Hospital

-- Note: Hill Country Memorial updated its process the week of Feb.
-1. You can now fill out a vaccine interest form, where you'll be asked to attest that you fall under phase 1A or 1B.
+- Note: You can fill out a vaccine interest form, where you'll be asked to attest that you fall under phase 1A or 1B.
 Then, as vaccines become available, Hill Country Memorial will give out appointment times to people who have completed the form.